I can already hear you all cry out in response to the title…

 Does It Really Matter?

-Lets take a top four bank example, the Commonwealth Bank.
+Lets take a top four bank example, the Commonwealth Bank and their offset account capability.
 At the time of writing this post, this link here gives you a few choices.
 One is their “Extra Home Loans” loan that has a rate of 3.79%.
 This rate is an introductory rate, which changes to 4.50% after the first 2 years is up.
 It also has no offset account but a $0 redraw cost option.

 Another option that does has an offset account is their “Standard Variable Rate” loan with a rate of 4.87%.
 This rate is only available to those who also buy their Wealth Package which adds an additional $395 / year fee.